edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 The overall process to bring IPv4 or IPv6 address space to AWS via the BYOIP process consists of multiple steps and is outlined in figure 1.

-{% include figure image_path="/content/uploads/2022/07/BYOIP-AWS-Process.png" caption="Figure 1: AWS Process to prepare and provison VPC BYOIP." %}
+{% include figure image_path="/content/uploads/2022/07/BYOIP-AWS-Process.png" caption="Figure 1: AWS Process to prepare and provision VPC BYOIP." %}

 * **Step 1: Configuration of IP address space via your RIR/LIR** - This includes creating appropriate RIR Resource DB records (aka.
 "Allocation" in the case of RIPE), as well as a Route Origin Authorization (ROA) record.
 This step represents good hygiene when using IP address space in general.
 Creation of a ROA record is only necessary for IPv4 address space and publicly advertised IPv6 address space.